Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 Metrics and estimators, with compiled code, handle this in one of two ways: convert arrays to NumPy first or maintain two parallel branches of code, one for NumPy (compiled) and one for other array types (array API compatible).
 When performance is less critical or array API conversion provides no gains (e.g., `confusion_matrix`), we convert to NumPy.
 When performance gains are significant, we accept the maintenance burden of dual code paths (e.g., `LogisticRegression`).

-### Differences in NumPy API and the array API standard
+### Unspecified behaviour in the standard

-The array API standard can differ from NumPy by name or behaviour.
-Name differences (e.g., concat vs concatenate) existed in older NumPy versions but have since been addressed.
-Behavioural differences, while harder to handle, are resolvable.
-The standard was designed to be complete such that if an array operation can be performed on accelerator hardware, the standard provides a way to express it.
+The array API standard intentionally leaves some function behaviors unspecified, permitting implementation differences across array libraries.
+For example, the order of unique elements is not specified for the `unique_*` functions and as of NumPy version 2.3, some `unique_*` functions no longer return sorted values.
+This will require code amendments in cases where sorted output was relied upon.

-Handling of behavioural differences can also depend on the array libraries supported.
-For example, NaN handling is left unspecified in the standard for the functions `unique_values` and `sort`, thus can vary.
-However, all array libraries currently supported by scikit-learn follow NumPy's NaN semantics, eliminating the need for special handling beyond comprehensive testing when adding support for new array libraries.
+Similarly, NaN handing is also unspecified for `sort` though in this case, all array libraries currently supported by scikit-learn follow NumPy's NaN semantics, placing NaNs at the end.
+This consistency eliminates the need for special handling code, though comprehensive testing remains essential when adding support for new array libraries.

 ### Device transfer